 - Category values are a product type indicator on as low level as possible.

 - Category values are structured, stable, and not changed often.

 - Department values are structured, stable, and not changed often.

 - Provide release dates of products.

-- High demand content links are provided.
+- Content links for popular pages are provided.

 This online publication is intellectual property of Apptus Technologies.
 Its contents can be duplicated in part or whole, provided that a copyright label is visibly located on each copy and the copy is used in conjunction with the product described within this document.